zieg8301/nhl_goal_light/README.md

 I've teste my code while watching Rogers Gamecenter Live and the stream seems to be a bit delayed, so I added a delay to my code to make the goal horn start later.
 You will be prompted to enter a delay that works with your stream.

-***
-## TODO
-* Test response time after a goal is scored
-* Add option to select team thru webpage
-* Make code pause between periods
-* Allow the addition of a I2C display
-* Add a text message service to notify goals and more